 At the graduate level, teacher certification programs (referred to as alternative certification programs) are designed for individuals who do not currently hold certification and also for individuals who hold a non-renewable (NR) teacher certification.
 The teaching-internship options for these programs are within a sixty (60) mile radius of Georgia Southern.
 A bachelor’s degree is required for admission into an alternative teacher certification program, and, in most cases, it must be in a discipline related to the teaching field.

 Two pathways are offered at Georgia Southern:

 The M.A.T. and non-degree options are available for those in Middle Grades Education, Special Education, and the Secondary and P-12 education fields of biology, broad fields science, business, chemistry, economics, English, family and consumer sciences, geography, history, mathematics, physics, political science, and Spanish.
-(Those who hold a bachelor’s degree and are interested in Early Childhood Education, Health and Physical Education, or Music Education certification must complete program requirements at the undergraduate level, rather than at the graduate-level.)
+(Those who hold a bachelor’s degree and are interested in Health and Physical Education, or Music Education certification must complete program requirements at the undergraduate level, rather than at the graduate-level.)

 The first step:

 Graduate: Initial Certification in Non-Teaching Fields

 Initial Certification in non-teaching fields such as Counselor Education, Instructional Technology and Tier I Educational Leadership require completion of the M.Ed. master’s degree; Tier II Educational Leadership and School Psychology require completion of the Ed.S. degree.